0xabe-io/0xabe-io.github.io/_posts/2016-03-07-Boston-Key-Party-pwn-Complex-Calc.md

 # Analyzing `free`

-That `free` is part of the [GNU C library (glibc)][glibc] which means that we don't have to reverse it because the source code is available [here][free].
+That `free` is part of the [GNU C library (glibc)][glibc] which means that we don't have to reverse it because the source code is [available][free].
 The patch that has been applied just removes the code on lines 2939 and 2940:
 {% highlight c %}
  if (mem == 0)                              /* free(0) has no effect */
    return;
 {% endhighlight %}

-The function returns if the test on line 2944 passes:
+The function returns if the test in the following `if` is true:
 {% highlight c%}
   p = mem2chunk (mem);